"These CSL airboxes are complex - the engineering & design expertise is not only for performance, sound but most importantly: reliability.

 I wanted the unique touch of color matched Phoenix Yellow stripes.

-I handled it like jewelry at first - and no lie, this is a piece of engineering & design porn.
+I handled it like jewelry at first - this is a piece of engineering & design porn.

 I've seen lots of carbon products and it's no secret I'm a big advocate of pre-preg & autoclave carbon.